polyaxon/polyaxon/templates/tutorials/persistent_volumes.md

     $ echo -n $STORAGE_KEY | base64
     ```

-    Switch back to the cloned `polyaxon-examples` repo, and update the values of `azure-secret,ylm`
+    Switch back to the cloned `polyaxon-examples` repo, and update the values of `azure-secret.ylm` with the values generated with base64.

     ```bash
     $ vi azure/azure-secret.yml
     ```

-    with the values generated with base64.

 2. Use `kubectl` to create a namespace `polyaxon`